civic-data-design-lab/16_11.S947/week9/09_part2_front_end_environments.md

 **Leaflet** is an easy to use mapping library that makes nice slippy maps for displaying data.

 **D3** stands for Data Driven Documents, and is a library designed for visualizing data and making beautiful interactive graphics.
 D3 uses JavaScript to **bind** data values to page elements and changes properties of those elements accordingly.
 Very powerful.

-We will do this next week!
+#### Stand Up a Simple D3 Graphic

+D3 is a largely open source and freely available library.
+Next week, we will get into the guts of D3, but one of the best ways to get started is to read and implement some of the code available online.
+Mike Bostock, the creator of D3, has implemented a website called [Bl.ocks](https://bl.ocks.org/-/about) that is designed to display code and showcase examples of D3 code saved on Github.
+Users can create a [Github Gist](https://gist.github.com/), and then point people to Bl.ocks to view the example.
+For example, a really simple network block, created by user Jose Christian, can be found on [his block page](http://bl.ocks.org/jose187/4733747).

+To stand up a simple D3 visualization from blocks, copy the respective files into empty files on your server, name them appropriately, and then load your page.
+Can you stand up the [Force Directed Graph](http://bl.ocks.org/mbostock/4062045) at this link?

 #### Server-side JavaScript